 But be aware, if you’re giving mixed signals, children get very confused and they don’t trust or believe anything you say.
 They’re going to rebel against whatever you are saying because you’re not doing it.
 Never teach anything to your children that you can’t demonstrate.
 We can’t yell at our children and ask them not to yell.
 If you’re going to be a role model and teach them greatness, then you have to be willing to change yourself in the process if you are not already there.
-This is how children our the greatest gifts for our own growth and self-awareness as well.
+This is why children are the greatest gifts for our own growth and self-awareness.

 2. TEACH THEM HOW TO SHORTEN THEIR EMOTIONAL REACTIONS

 When you have a reaction to something in your life, there are chemicals that are created.
 If you let that period continue for hours or days then that turns into a mood.
 If that develops for weeks or months it develops into a temperament.
 If that goes on for years on end, that’s called a personality trait.
 So you develop your personality trait based on your emotional conditions in your life.